World's First Digital Dog News

 Groucho Marx said, "I refuse to join any club that would have me as a member."

-After about a year the powers that ruled the club decided to appoint the significant other as "Hospitality Chair" and she took to it with a desire to make it better than ever.
+After about a year the powers that ruled the club decided to appoint CinDee as "Hospitality Chair" and she took to it with a desire to make it better than ever.
 Refreshments for the club meeting attendees was paramount to conducting club business it seemed.
-The responsibility was portrayed as important, perhaps a step to greater things in the future.
 Basically she was the donut and coffee girl at the meetings but it meant our doggie careers were definitely on the upswing.

-At the community building where our monthly meetings were held, my significant other would be responsible for setting up before each club meeting, cleaning up after and tearing down and transporting and storing the supplies until the next meeting.
-The night of a meeting meant transporting from home all the supplies to the 2nd floor meeting room and set it all up.
+At the community building where our monthly meetings were held, CinDee would be responsible for setting up before each club meeting, cleaning up, tearing down and transporting and storing the supplies until the next meeting.
 (NOTE: two flights of wooden stairs with no elevator.)
-It was also her responsibility to pass the hat for money to pay for the supplies, etc. used in the performance of her "Hospitality Chair" duties.
+It was also her responsibility to pass the hat for money to pay for the supplies used in the performance of her "Hospitality Chair" duties.
 At the conclusion of the meeting the cleanup and tear down reversed the setup procedure, all on two flights of wooden stair with no elevator assist!

 It is important to point out a fact that was clearly evident to the entire club.
 They had for some time now seen me carrying her up those stairs and after the meeting, down again.
-My significant other has a debilitating muscle disease that prevents her from carrying anything.
-She is not able to walk without assistance and steps were an impassable barrier.
+My significant other has a debilitating muscle disease that prevents her from walking without assistance and steps were an impassable barrier.
 Why these club members found it appropriate to "honor" her with the appointment to this position is beyond my comprehension, but they were continually expressing their appreciation for our help.
-I chose to do everything I could to support her in the new role because our doggie careers might benefit from the task.
+I did everything I could to support her in the new role because our doggie careers might benefit from the task.

 Now that you have the whole picture; that a disabled person was put in charge of providing coffee and donuts plus all the accoutrements at the club's monthly meetings.
 A person who had to be carried to the second floor because there was no elevator.
-It seem to defy reason that the club officers could see the physical difficulty my significant other was dealing with and still select her for "Hospitality Chair".
+It seems to defy reason that the club officers who could see the physical difficulty CinDee was dealing with would still select her for "Hospitality Chair".
 But they did.

-I assumed the role of "beast of burden" and carried the significant other, the coffee urns (2), coffee, cream, sugar, stirrers, napkins, donuts, or other sweets, etc. up two flights of stairs, set up and tore down at the end, plus whatever cleanup was necessary, including taking the garbage out, which I did as well.
+I assumed the role of "beast of burden" and carried the significant other, the 2 coffee urns, the coffee, cream, sugar, stirrers, napkins, donuts, or other sweets, etc. up two flights of stairs, set up and tore down at the end, plus whatever cleanup was necessary, including taking the garbage out.

 My wife had a most intense desire to do a "bang-up" job and in that spirit provided some home-made treats on club meeting nights.
-We did these things with a desire to be the best and were encouraged by the club President and some other high ranking members.
-We felt that we were doing everything right in our quest to elevate our dog knowledge.
+We did these things with a desire to help the dog club and were encouraged by the club President and other high ranking members.

-The meetings were a smoky-affair since most of the club matrons were chain-smokers.
-The two hour meetings were about all we could stand as adequate ventilation was lacking and the smoke just hung in the unventilated room.
-It was these same people who enjoyed the home-baked sweets and coffee but complained every time we asked for donations for the "coffee fund".
-They would say, "We paid last month" and ask us why we are again asking for money.
+The dog club meetings were a smoky affair since most of the club matrons were chain-smokers.
+The two hour meetings were about all we could stand as adequate ventilation was lacking so the smoke just hung in the heavy room.

 On the night of the elections, in addition to the regular meeting goers, we saw 20 or more people come to vote who were identified to us as members.
-These were total strangers that never came to the meetings, never volunteered for the work, and never served on the board and were never seen by us even coming to club events.
-When the voting was finished it may be no surprise that my bid for a seat on the board was quickly voted down and a relatively unknown, at least to us, was voted into the board.
+These were total strangers that never came to the meetings, never volunteered for any work and were never seen by us at any club events.
+When the voting was finished it may be no surprise that my bid for a seat on the board was quickly voted down.

 "I have had a perfectly wonderful evening, but this wasn't it." — Groucho Marx

-It is that experience that forms my collective opinion of clubs.
-We learned that the inner circles in clubs are not welcoming to outsiders, even those who serve honorably and generously.
-A dog club is a human organization that is plagued with the many failings associated with our species.
+It is that experience that forms my collective opinion of dog clubs.
+We learned that the inner circles are not welcoming to outsiders, even those who serve honorably and generously.
+We learned more from Groucho than from that club.

 So my message to you is to quit the clubs that are sucking the air out of the room and just spend that time with your dogs.
-Time spent with your canine companion will provide you with a no-holds barred experience that passes no judgments and delivers unconditional love which I'm sure you'll agree it is a much more enjoyable social experience!
+That will provide you with an experience that passes no judgments and delivers unconditional love which I'm sure you'll agree it is a much more rewarding.

 (May 3, 2015) C Shuping : Who puts on dog shows?
 How many dog shows do you attend each year?
 Do you teach, volunteer, or work ACTIVELY at your show or at any shows?
 How many of YOUR friends are ACTIVE kennel club members?
 Quitting is easy.
 Not joining is even easier.
 Staying in a dysfunctional club as was described is a trial.
 New members get discouraged at the strife.
 Some people want to join for the title KC member, never lift a finger to keep it functioning and take advantage of the people who do the work.
 Look in a mirror before you attend the next dog show/class/trial/meeting and decide who you are.
 Getting old and not healthy?
 Hug your dog and try to remember when KC's were fun.